vele616/monorepo/packages/jobboard/website/content/jobs/senior-investor-community-communications-manager-remote-current-mobile-WYxGI.md

 ## Sr. Investor & Community Communications Manager

-## Role and ResponsibilitiesWe are looking for a leader to not only shape, but build the community relationship function of Current as we embark on the next phase of our incredible growth.
+## Role and Responsibilities

+We are looking for a leader to not only shape, but build the community relationship function of Current as we embark on the next phase of our incredible growth.
 As we continue to scale, how should we evolve our communication strategy for our community of ecosystem partners, investors and regulators?
 How should it impact the product and marketing strategy?
 How should we communicate financial and product metrics to stimulate meaningful community engagement?
 This is a fantastic opportunity to join a well funded, rapidly growing company in a high-profile role that will have a direct impact on strategic communications and decision making at Current.
 The individual will bring experience, energy, and insight as they work with internal and external stakeholders to build communication strategies and outreach programs to ensure key business considerations are well understood, clearly communicated to the community, and feedback loops are closely monitored.
 The individual will bring experience, energy, and insight as they work with the leadership team and across all departments and product lines to design highly effective community communications, strategies and programs.

 ## We'd Love To Talk With You If…